twhite96/labs-web/_drafts/renting.md

 ---
 title: What You Can (Or Can't) Do When Renting
+excerpt: Depending on where you rent, these tips may, or may not, be feasible alterations to make.
-description: "Note: Depending on where you rent, these tips may, or may not, be feasible alterations to make."
+description: Depending on where you rent, these tips may, or may not, be feasible alterations to make.
+tags: [meta]
+category: [Home Assistant, Smart Home]
+draft: true
 ---
 What You Can (Or Can't) Do When Renting

-Note: Depending on where you rent, these tips may, or may not, be feasible alterations to make.
+> Depending on where you rent, these tips may, or may not, be feasible alterations to make.
 Please be sure to check with your landlord before undertaking any advice listed here.
+{: .prompt-warning }